Skip to main content

 12Why is my real margin lower than my markup percentage?

 Two reasons.
-First, markup and margin are different bases — a 50% markup is only a 33% gross margin.
-Second, marketplace and payment fees come off the price after the sale, so your NET margin is lower still.
-A $10 item marked up 50% sells for $15 (33% gross margin), but after a 15% fee (~$2.25) you net $2.75 — about 18%.
-That gap between markup, gross margin, and net margin is exactly what this calculator makes visible.
+First, markup and margin use different bases — a 50% markup is only a 33% gross margin.
+Second, marketplace fees reduce net margin further.
+A product costing 10 marked up 50% to 15 (33% gross), after a 15% fee (~2.25), nets only ~18%.
+That gap is what this calculator makes visible.

 Category